Gran Akuma

-Gran Akuma (born December 20, 1974) is a retired professional wrestler, best known for his work in Chikara.
+Gran Akuma (born December 20, 1974) is an American retired professional wrestler, best known for his work in Chikara.
 He has also worked for Combat Zone Wrestling (CZW), Dragon Gate USA and Full Impact Pro (FIP).
 In Chikara, he was a member of The Kings of Wrestling stable, while also being a part of Team F.I.S.T. with Icarus and Chuck Taylor.
 On November 17, 2006, Akuma and Icarus defeated Chris Hero and Claudio Castagnoli to capture the Campeonatos de Parejas.

 Career

 Chikara (2002–2010)

-Gran Akuma debuted as a masked wrestler at a Chikara show on October 12, 2002 in Allentown, Pennsylvania and went on to take part in the inaugural Young Lions Cup later that year.
+Gran Akuma debuted as a masked wrestler at a Chikara show on October 12, 2002, in Allentown, Pennsylvania and went on to take part in the inaugural Young Lions Cup later that year.

 In 2003 Akuma found a tag team partner in Icarus, and they formed the babyface Team F.I.S.T.
 (Friends In Similar Tights).
 The team competed in the 2003 Tag World Grand Prix but were defeated in the semi-finals by The Night Shift (Blind Rage and Hallowicked).
 Team F.I.S.T then went on to feud with The Wildcards (Eddie Kingston and Blackjack Marciano), leading to an 'Ultimate Jeopardy' match at the 2004 Anniversario show.
 This match consisted of Team F.I.S.T and Mike Quackenbush vs The Toxic Trio (The Wildcards and Jigsaw) with various stipulations attached.
 As a result of these stipulations, after Akuma forced Kingston to submit, The Wildcards were shaved bald.

-After a second round loss to Claudio Castagnoli and Arik Cannon in the 2005 Tag World Grand Prix, the team snapped and attacked Men@Work (Mister ZERO and Shane Storm) after a match, turning heel for the first time.
+F.I.S.T. competed in the 2005 Tag World Grand Prix, but were eliminated after a second round loss to Claudio Castagnoli and Arik Cannon.
+In May 2005, the team turned heel for the first when they attacked Men@Work (Mister ZERO and Shane Storm) after losing a match against them.
 They then joined up with the Kings of Wrestling (Chris Hero, Claudio Castagnoli and Arik Cannon).
 This led to a vicious feud between Akuma and Storm, culminating in a "Mascara contra Mascara" match at "Running in the Red" in November which Akuma lost, forcing him to remove his mask.

-On November 17, 2006 at Brick, Team F.I.S.T. defeated their stablemates Chris Hero & Claudio Castagnoli for the Chikara Campeonatos de Parejas.
+On November 17, 2006, at Brick, Team F.I.S.T. defeated their stablemates Chris Hero & Claudio Castagnoli for the Chikara Campeonatos de Parejas.
 Team F.I.S.T. held the titles until October 26, 2007, when they were defeated by Incoherence (Delirious and Hallowicked) at Chikara's "Bruised" event.
 Gran Akuma was injured and had to watch from ringside as his Team F.I.S.T. stablemate Chuck Taylor wrestled in his place.